 Otto Bremer Trust (OBT) Community Responsive Fund

 Local nonprofits, organizations, and groups may apply for funding from the OBT’s Community Responsive Fund through NDCF by clicking the button at the bottom of this page.
-Qualified applicants focus on community asset building, supporting basic needs, health and well-being, restorative and responsive services, and/or bringing stability to individuals and families facing disruptive forces in life.
+Qualified applicants will be doing work in one of the six focus areas identified above.
+There are additional eligibility requirements and funding criteria.
+If you are interested in applying, please carefully review the revised guidelines to ensure you meet the new qualifications.

 The Otto Bremer Trust is a private charitable trust based in St. Paul, Minn.
 Created in 1944 by business and community leader Otto Bremer, it is committed to supporting an enhanced quality of life for residents of Minnesota, Montana, North Dakota, and Wisconsin.
 Since its founding, Otto Bremer Trust has invested more than $1 billion in its region’s people, places, and opportunities.